DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 HOLD:
 -----
+* Make a patch file of the mod dir?
+	- WinMerge doesn't support patch generation.
+So it'd have to be by CLI.
+	- It's a little cumbersome to have to update both the files and the patch file for each commit.
+So no, for now?

 * Move the ks (Keep Local Symbols) variants out of the official sortiment?
 They're rather bad anyway, and may confuse newcomers?
 	- Could leave them in so as to be addable by a simple modding: Links as commented-out lines in the symbols/colemak file or something.

-* Is `any` equivalent to `NoSymbol` in the definitions?
-If so, we could make symbols/extend tidier!
-	- Doesn't seem that way.
-There are some compact forms of notation, like leaving out symbols entirely, but those are less clear.
+* Transition ###.xml changes to ###.extras.xml?
+	- Some other Colemak locale variants reside there, like Latvian/Polish/Greek/Portuguese Colemak and Russian Rulemak.

-* Transition many ###.xml changes to ###.extras.xml?
-Other Colemak locale variants reside there.
-But it's a mess: Many (such as Norwegian) are in the main file!
+	- But it's a mess: Others (such as Norwegian, Latam and Filipino) are in the main file!
 	- It might be nice to keep all the BigBag locales in one place though?
 Or not?

 * Rulemak (ru) has its own entry now, by its creator GHen (Geert Hendrickx).
 Bulmak (bg) is still provided in the BigBag.